 This trip I stayed at the Corendon Vitality Hotel which is quite far from the city centre.
 Don’t try to walk here, although a nice walk it is very far and you will regret it when you get blisters.
 Take the tram (see below under transport).
 Booked a junior suite, bit overpriced for what seems to be a basic room with a chair although the bed was HUGE.
 Situated in a quiet area with local shops but the views not up to much if you’re below the 4th floor.
 The best thing about this hotel, there’s a 24hour shop where you can get snacks, pizza, hotdogs and breakfast pastries as well as drinks.

 Use the trams.
 As I was there for several days I bought a 48hour travel card for the trams although you can also use this on the buses and the metro.
 The 48hr card cost €12.50 which is perfect.

 Many of these trams stop at Leidseplein from the station and there are many points of shopping between the two.
-Always worth a visit but if you can’t walk far there are plenty of tram stops in between.
+Always worth a visit with plenty of tram stops if you can’t walk long distances.

 Food is hugely important to me.
 I’m not the most adventurous eater (nothing too strange) but I do enjoy stuffing my face.
 First of all, I have to mention stroopwaffles 😍.
 Caramel waffles are just the best snack and these rock.
 I would recommend trying some.
 There are so many different nationalities represented in the eateries of Amsterdam that everyone can find something.